JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 If they *still* press after this answer, I'm all out of ideas because I've never seen anyone fail to complete the game with this script.

-## What about salary expectations questions on job applications?
+## <a name="special-circumstances" class="below-nav">Handling special circumstances - other ways they ask

 It's more and more common to see salary questions on job applications—both paper and online.
 So let's talk about how to use this strategy when confronted with the salary expectations questions on an application.

-### Salary questions on paper job applications
+### Answering salary questions on paper job applications

 If you're filling out a paper job application with questions about your current, previous, or expected salary, just leave those questions blank.
 Either the recruiter will just let it go, or they'll verbally ask you for those numbers, and you can fall back on the scripts we covered earlier.

-### Salary questions on online job applications
+### Answering salary questions on online job applications

 Online job applications can be trickier because they might *require* you to enter an answer in order to submit them.
 So there are two things to try: